L'Aventurier (song): Genesis

 The song, along with several others from the album L'Aventurier, was recorded at the Aguessau studio, in Paris, in September 1982, during a session that was to be devoted solely to their first single, "Dizzidence Politik".
-The song "The Adventurer" was decisive in the choice of their producer of the time, Didier Guinochet, to finance their first album.
-In front of B 45-rounds, there is another song from their first album: "Indochina (the 7 days of Beijing)".
-The cover of the disc, whose design was made by the graphic designer Marion Bataille, become the companion of Nicola Sirkis. and the photo by J.-F. Rousseau, stylistically represents the four members of the group, with an Asian-inspired typography.
+"L'Aventurier" was decisive in the choice of their producer of the time, Didier Guinochet, to finance their first album.
+The B-side contains another song from the same album: "Indochine (Les 7 jours de Pékin)".
+The cover design was made by graphic-designer Marion Bataille, and the photo by J.F.
+Rousseau stylistically represents the four members of the group, with an Asian-inspired typography.